Future veterinarians with at least $5,000 of student debt deserve scholarships too.

 - You’ll get $500

-Veterinarians usually pay me $449 to $595 to consult with them on their student debt, so the scholarship is worth close to $1,000.
+For past clients, the scholarship will include a free follow-up consult since they’ve already received the initial one.
+Veterinarians usually pay me 5 to consult with them on their student debt, so the scholarship is worth close to $1,000.

 How Do You Apply?

 We’re going to accept applications between July 24 and September 30, 2019.